briand787b/rfs/README.md

 ```
 ${RFS_WORKING_DIR}/TV_Shows/Show_X/Season_1/Episode_1/episode_1.mp4
 ```
-'Episode_1', and so Episode_1 would contain the checksum of this file for data The file 'episode_1.mp4' would obviously be the feature file for the media named validation.
+'Episode_1', and so Episode_1 would contain the checksum of this file for data.
+The file 'episode_1.mp4' would obviously be the feature file for the media named validation.
 Other files may be associated with this media, including subtitles (.srt files) or artwork, but these files must not hold equal importance to the